New subs sign of troubles to come?

 Researcher at the Democracy Promotion Centre

-Sek Sophal is a researcher at the Democracy Promotion Centre, the Risumeikan Centre for Asia Pacific Studies, Japan.
+Sek Sophal is a researcher at the Democracy Promotion Centre, the Ritsumeikan Centre for Asia Pacific Studies in Beppu, Japan.
+He is also a contributor to The Bangkok Post